GHC Testing Centers proctor exams with accommodations. See the Accommodated Testing webpage for scheduling and proctoring information.

 Faculty Accommodation Letters (FAN)

-STEP 3.
-Make an appointment with each course instructor to review the FAN, discuss the accommodations you plan to use for the course, and how these will be provided.
+- Meet individually with your professors (during the first week of classes or as early in the semester as possible) to discuss the accommodations you plan to use for the course, and how these will be provided.

 Tips for Talking with Professors About Accommodations

 Make an appointment to meet with your professors.
 Find a time during scheduled office hours, or by appointment, to meet privately with your instructor.
 Email your professor to arrange the meeting as soon as possible.
 In general, the time immediately following class is usually not a good time to talk.
 This is often when everybody with a question bombards the professor.
 Most importantly, the environment does not provide the privacy to ensure confidentiality.
 It is better to make an appointment.

 Start in your comfort zone.
 Start by approaching those professors you feel most comfortable around.
 As you gain confidence, set up appointments with the other professors.

 Be prepared.
 Bring your accommodation letter to the appointment.
 Be prepared to educate your instructor about your accommodation needs.
 Helping them understand how you learn will allow the best possible relationship.

 Discuss your accommodations.
 Be ready to discuss the approved accommodations you plan to use for the course and how these will be provided.
 Making the arrangements clear in the beginning will avoid problems and possible conflicts later.